 The fight is intense, and you aren’t confident you have the resources to win.
 If you only had a bigger team to help amplify the content you post and beat back the competitors.

-Unless you have the luxury of owning a universally recognized brand name, getting noticed on social media is a struggle.
-Partnering with complementary companies who are facing the same struggles can really help you turn the tide of the social media war you’ve been waging.
+Partnering with other professionals in your niche who are facing the same struggles can really help you turn the tide of the social media war you’ve been waging.